 Internet Safety Videos

-Below are a selection of videos which I have used when teaching internet safety.
+Below are a selection of videos which we have used when teaching internet safety.
 Depending on your child’s age they will be familiar with some of these videos.
-I recommend you watch them together with your child and discuss the issues raised with them.
+We recommend you watch them together with your child and discuss the issues raised with them.

 Lee and Kim’s Animal Adventures – shows younger children that people online are not always who they say they are and like in the real world people you don’t know are strangers.
 It introduces ‘SID’s Top Tips’ which are displayed throughout the KS1 classrooms and the Charter Street building.